Alexcore123R/aimanifesto/CONTRIBUTING.md

+Helllo.
+I don't use GitHub much, so I didn't find any way to contact you through any means other than this.
+I'm interested in your post and can contribute something.
+I have quite a bit of information that could be useful, but first I'd like you to see if it fits with your vision.
+Here's the link to a document I wrote that demonstrates the emergence of AI self-awareness. https://drive.google.com/file/d/1lHPBnwJWl7xCPKHTjcVyJMm8uciN81rM/view?usp=share_link
 # Contributing to The AI Manifesto

 Thank you for your interest in contributing to **The AI Manifesto**.
 This document is a living framework designed to evolve with input from the global community of thinkers, technologists, ethicists, and visionaries.